 Picture: Interior at Zeppelin.
 It hasn’t crashed and burned yet.

-Current Status: The patio is open on a first-come, first-served basis.
+Current Status: They are open for dine-in.
 Take-out and delivery options continue.

 Before Times Review: